 It’s unlikely that every industry will adopt an “uberised” business model in the future.
 However, we can still learn a lot from the astonishing rise of Uber and other ride-sharing and “sharing economy” apps.

 The rise of these apps has taught us that user experience, low costs, and innovation are paramount.
 We’ve learned that companies that fail to take this into account are in danger of being crushed by startups who do.

 To keep your company ahead of the curve and safe from the competition, start with following our tips.
-Learn more about selecting your cloud software here or getting the best return on investment with your cloud solution here.
+Learn more about selecting your SaaS provider here or getting the best return on investment with your software solution here.